Schepp/schepp.dev/posts/00003-ad-integration-in-2019.md

 ## Lazy Loading Ads for better performance

-But our ad people would not be who they are if they didn't increase the difficulty level one notch.
+But our ad people would not be who they are if they didn't crank the difficulty level up one notch.
 So after a certain amount of time they asked if it would be possible to have ad slots loaded lazily, when they scroll into view.
-Because some ads only pay off only if they are seen, not when they a loaded.
-So from a performance standpoint this makes total sense.
+Because some ads pay off only when they are seen by the user, not when they are loaded.
+So from a performance standpoint it makes total sense to only load them on demand.

 Triggering actions once an element enters the viewport got pretty easy nowadays thanks to the IntersectionObserver API (and the available [polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill)).
 The more difficult problem to tackle was how to postpone the execution of arbitrarily shaped scripts into the future.
 As you might know, just reading out the ad's HTML snippet and injecting it into the DOM via `.innerHTML` would not execute whatever `<script>` element was contained in it.
 One possibility could have been to parse out any `script` tags, to recreate them via `document.createElement`, and to then append them.
 But then again, how would we handle `document.write`?
-Since our base document has finished parsing and is now considered "closed", such a late `document.write` would overwrite the whole document, instead of adding to it.
-The `<template>` together with `document.importNode` could solve the problem, but as I have already outlined above, they are not an option for us.
+Since our base document has finished parsing and is now considered "closed", such a late `document.write` would replace the whole document, instead of just adding little pieces to it.
+A `<template>` element together with `document.importNode` could solve the problem, but as I have already outlined above, they are not (yet) an option for us.
 But I discovered one more interesting DOM feature capable of helping me out: the Range object and its `.createContextualFragment()` method ([*](https://developer.mozilla.org/en-US/docs/Web/API/Range/createContextualFragment)), creating a, well, Contextual Fragment.
-And here is how I put it to use (Media Queries and IntersectionObserver code are left out for the sake of a better understanding of the Range technique):
+And here is how I put it to use (Media Queries and IntersectionObserver code are left out for the sake of a better understanding of the range technique):

 ```html
 <div class="ad">